lehner-lab/dimsumms/README.md

 ## Stage 4: Error model leave-one-out cross validation benchmark

 This stage ('dimsumms_errormodel_leaveoneout') performs leave-one-out cross validation on published DMS datasets to benchmark error model performance.
 The preprocessed datasets are supplied with the [Required Data](#required-data).
-To reproduce the full workflow, download the [Variant Count Data](#variant-count-data) and set the 'rerun_raw' option to TRUE.
+To reproduce the full workflow, download the [Variant Count Data](#variant-count-data) and set the '_rerun_raw_' option to TRUE.

 ## Stage 5: Hierarchical abundance of DMS experiments